qMRLab/mooc/6 Magnetization Transfer Imaging/3 Magnetization Transfer Saturation/01-Introduction.md

 :enumerator: 6.15
 Pulse sequence model used in MTSat to approximate the effects occurring in the actual MT-weighted sequence ([](#mtsatFig1)), but as a dual-excitation sequence.
 Note that the defined TR is shifted so that the beginning of the TR occurs at the excitation pulse, instead of the MT pulse as per [](#mtsatFig1), which once a steady-state is established won’t impact the calculations.
 ```

-As has been derived in many introductory MRI physics textbooks, the steady-state signal equation for a standard SPGR pulse sequence (that is, one excitation flip angle per entire TR) has been shown to be: